On the Indecisiveness of Kelly-Strategyproof Social Choice Functions: Alternative Proof of

 \textbf{Case 2: $n$ is even}

-We already know from the proof in the main body that there is no strategyproof SCF that satisfies the Condorcet loser property and non-imposition if $n=4$ and $m\geq 3$ because the base case of that proof does not require completely indifferent voters.
-A close inspection of the proof shows that even slightly weaker properties suffice: while we need the Condorcet loser property and strategyproofness frequently, we only use \Cref{lem:CL} for three alternatives $a,b,c$.
-Based on this observation, we provide another inductive argument without completely indifferent voters.
-Thus, assume that there is a strategyproof SCF $f$ for $n>4$ voters, $n$ even, and $m\geq 3$ alternatives that satisfies the Condorcet loser property and non-imposition.
-We define an SCF $g$ for $4$ voters as follows: given a profile $R$ on $4$ voters, $g$ adds $(n-4)/2$ voters with preference $c,X,b,a$ and $(n-4)/2$ voters with preference $a,b,X,c$, where $X=A\setminus \{a,b,c\}$.
+As second case, we assume that $f$ is defined for an even number of voters $n\geq 4$.
+First, note that the induction basis in the proof of \Cref{thm4} shows that no strategyproof and non-imposing SCF for $m\geq 3$ alternatives and $n=4$ voters satisfies the Condorcet loser property, even if we forbid completely indifferent voters.
+The reason for this is that no such voters are required for the proof.
+Subsequently, we demonstrate how we can reduce the case with $n>4$ voters to the case with $n=4$ voters.
+Hence, assume that there is a strategyproof SCF $f$ for $n>4$ voters, $n$ even, and $m\geq 3$ alternatives that satisfies the Condorcet loser property and non-imposition.
+We use this SCF $f$ to define another SCF $g$ for $n=4$ voters as follows (where $X=A\setminus \{a,b,c\}$): given a profile $R$ on $4$ voters, $g$ adds $(n-4)/2$ voters whose preference relation is $c,X,b,a$ and $(n-4)/2$ whose preference relation is $a,b,X,c$.
 Then, $g$ returns the choice set of $f$ on the resulting profile $R'$, i.e., $g(R)=f(R')$.
-Next, we prove that $g$ satisfies all criteria required for the proof in the main body.
-As consequence, $g$ cannot exist, which implies that $f$ also violates one of the required axioms.
+Subsequently, we prove that $g$ satisfies all criteria required for deriving the impossibility in the $4$ alternative case.
+As a consequence, $g$ cannot exist, which implies that $f$ also violates one of the required axioms.

-First, note that $g$ is trivially strategyproof as $f$ is strategyproof.
-The reason for this is that any manipulation for $g$ would also be a manipulation for $f$ because $g$ always adds the same voters before calling $f$.
-Moreover, $g$ cannot return a Condorcet loser because a Condorcet loser in a profile $R$ on $4$ voters is also a Condorcet loser in the profile $R'$ that is obtained after $g$ adds the $n-4$ extra voters.
+First, note that $g$ inherits the strategyproofness of $f$ because any manipulation of $g$ is by definition also a manipulation of $f$.
+Moreover, $g$ cannot return the Condorcet loser because the Condorcet loser in a profile $R$ on $4$ voters is also the Condorcet loser in the profile $R'$ that is obtained after $g$ adds the $n-4$ extra voters.
 The reason for this is that the preference of the first half of these $n-4$ voters is inverse to the other half.
 In more detail, adding these $n-4$ voters increases every support $s_{xy}(R)$ by $(n-4)/2$ if $x\in \{a,b,c\}$ or $y\in \{a,b,c\}$ and the supports $s_{xy}(R)$ with $x,y\in X$ do not change at all.
 Consequently, the Condorcet loser does not change and $g$ inherits the Condorcet loser property from $f$.